vfarcic/devops24/manuscript/04-helm.md

 We can see that the default repository already contains quite a few commonly used applications.
 It is the repository that contains the official Kubernetes Charts which are carefully curated and well maintained.
 Later on, in one of the next chapters, we'll add more repositories to our local Helm installation.
 For now, we just need Jenkins, which happens to be one of the official Charts.

 I already mentioned Charts a few times.
 You'll find out what they are soon.
-For now, all you should know that a Chart defines everything an application needs to run in a Kubernetes cluster.
+For now, all you should know is that a Chart defines everything an application needs to run in a Kubernetes cluster.

 ## Installing Helm Charts

 The first thing we'll do is to confirm that Jenkins indeed exists in the official Helm repository.
-We could do that by executing `helm search` and going through all the available Charts.
+We could do that by executing `helm search` (again) and going through all the available Charts.
 However, the list is pretty big and growing by the day.
 We'll filter the search to narrow down the output.

 ```bash
 helm search jenkins